 Early in life, an art teacher told me I couldn’t paint the sky purple, so I developed a resistance to becoming more “cultivated.”
 Although I have been making art since I was a child, I came out as an Artist (with a capital “A”) publicly when I was 30 years old and working with Cuban refugees.
 When my Grandmother Winifred Coffin passed over in December 1986, her spirit communicated to me in a powerful way that I am an Artist.
-Thankfully, I happened to be working with a world-class Chilean artist at the time, Leonardo Ibanez, and he encouraged me to flourish and shared my “junk yard dog” attitude toward materials.
+Thankfully, at that time, I happened to be working with a world-class Chilean artist and professor of art Leonardo Ibanez, and he encouraged me to flourish and shared my “junk yard dog” attitude toward materials.
 Watching an artist like Leonardo work is liberating – you see that, despite his considerable education and advanced experience with art and art techniques, he approaches every new work like a child who knows no limits and disobeys “the authorities” with glee.

 “Becoming an artist does not always begin with formal lessons or study in an academic setting.
 For many self-taught art artists, following their impulse to create is the unintended first step towards a life-altering passion.”